trustedci/OSCRP/OSCRP.md

 # Common Open Science Assets

-In this section we list common Open Science Assets and provide a diagram for each that provides a connection between the Concerns and Consequences from the perspective of the Project Mission and the Avenues of Attack that provide guidance to the cybersecurity lead in mitigating the Concerns regarding the Asset.
+In this section we list common Open Science Assets and provide a diagram for each that provides a connection between the Concerns and Consequences from the perspective of the project mission and the Avenues of Attack that provide guidance to the cybersecurity lead in mitigating the Concerns regarding the Asset.

 <!-- <a name="#data-assets" / > -->